Juelin-Liu/cnpy/README.md

 # Using:

-To use, `#include"cnpy.h"` in your source code.
+To use, `#include "cnpy.h"` in your source code.
 Compile the source code mycode.cpp as

 ```bash
 g++ -o mycode mycode.cpp -L/path/to/install/dir -lcnpy -lz --std=c++11